sitedata/checklyhq.com/site/content/blog/creating-a-chrome-extension-2018.md

 2. **Accessing storage**

-Anything you need to persists over navigations and opening/closing the popup UI should go into either the `session` or `sync` store.
+Anything you need to persist over navigations and opening/closing the popup UI should go into either the `session` or `sync` store.
 The `sync` store should be synced over Chrome browsers hooked up with Chrome Sync.
 For more, see [State](#state) below.

-**Can we have your votes please?**

 "Globals are bad 'm kay".
 For instance, testing anything that uses them can be a hassle.
 When global are used over multiple, normally loosely coupled, objects things get  hairy, quickly.
 Having said that, the Chrome team did a